bowman2001/perplexdoc/content/news/hugo-mod-mermaid/index.md

   B -->|Mermaid| C(Diagram)
 ```

-The module processes fenced code blocks with the identifier `mermaid`.
-The diagram code inside the fences gets first wrapped by a `<figure>` tag and a `<pre>` tag as a container.
+The module allows Hugo to process fenced code blocks with the identifier `mermaid`.
+The diagram code inside the fences gets wrapped by a `<figure>` tag and a `<pre>` tag as inner container.
 Both tags include globally configured attributes.
-The `figure` tag also accepts optional code block attributes.
+The code block also accepts Markdown attributes for the `<figure>`.

-The code inside the container is rendered by Mermaid into an SVG diagram.
+The code inside the container is then rendered on the client side by Mermaid JS into an SVG diagram.

 Mermaid diagrams are theme-able and some of their attributes are also configurable.
 We can have a site-wide configuration and local modifications.
 The code for the diagram in this posting includes a local JSON preamble for a specific configuration and the flowchart instructions: